 Kahlua was "Pet of the Week".
 If there was nothing wrong with Kahlua's teeth, why did they say there was on TV?

 - Regarding the cat Oscar.
 Lieberman said on the KPNW broadcast that Greenhill kept Oscar for a month "because the rescue asked them to until they had room."
 However according to the director of that rescue, West Coast Dog & Cat (WCDC) that is a lie.
-Prior to August 10th, WCDC had informed Greenhill that they had space for Oscar and to go ahead with the surgery.
+Prior to August 6th, WCDC had informed Greenhill that they had space for Oscar and to go ahead with the surgery.
+Regardless, even if WCDC asked Greenhill to hang on to Oscar, was that a reason to withhold treatment and pain medication?

 "We would never withhold pain medication from any animal, I think that goes without saying" Gail Schroder, said on the KPNW broadcast.
 But they did from Oakly and from Oscar.
-Oscar was kept for nearly a month at Greenhill, untreated and with no pain medication (except for three days) with an extremely painful punctured eyeball.
-See Oscars story and medical file: Oscar Why didn't they tranquilize Oscar so they could examine him properly?
+Oscar was kept for nearly a month at Greenhill, untreated and with no pain medication (except for three days) with an extremely painful ruptured eyeball.
+Why didn't they tranquilize Oscar so they could examine him properly?
 Why didn't they put medication in his food?
-Why did they let him suffer with a very painful punctured eye?
+Why did they let him suffer with a very painful ruptured eye?
 Why didn't they do the humane thing and remove his damaged eye?
 Why did they wait nearly a month to contact the rescue that offered to take him sooner?
-How would you feel if your eyeball was deeply punctured and it went untreated for a month?
+How would you feel if your eyeball was ruptured and it went untreated for a month?
 Why are they not telling the truth about Oscar?

 Gail Schroder also stated on KPNW that she ordered her staff to not treat the dog Oakly because he was "dangerous".
 Please read what the groomer, Molly Sargent said about working with Oakly on August 13th: